 As to its position on theory and method, the Association’s real task is to protect the field of dialogue from excessive monopolization and to remain open for encounters as controversial as possible.

-The German Society for the Study of British Cultures reserves a small fund for the sponsorship of events (workshops, study-days, symposia etc.) organized by their members, especially those who have little experience in applying for external funding.
+The German Society for the Study of British Cultures reserves a small fund for the sponsorship of activities (workshops, study-days, symposia etc.) organized by their members, especially those who have little experience in applying for external funding.
+In recent years, for example, we have sponsored the following events:

 - Prof Dr Christian Huck